suzukiplan/z80/README.md

 ```

 - `addReturnHandler` can set multiple ReturnHandlers.
-- call `removeReturnHandler` or `removeAllReturnHandlers` if you want to remove the ReturnHandler(s).
+- call `removeAllReturnHandlers` if you want to remove the ReturnHandler(s).
 - In the case of a condition-specified branch instruction, only the case where the branch is executed is callbacked.

 ## License